The Stephentown Memorial Library is a small rural library serving the diverse population of Stephentown, NY and adjoining communities.

 With over 14,000 items housed in our Library, we are sure you’ll find something to your liking!
 Our collection reflects our mission to educate and entertain: our Adult Fiction holdings are just about equal to our Adult Nonfiction holdings and we are proud of our growing audiobook, DVD and Young Adult selections.
 In addition, we offer:

-- Juvenile Holdings: Chapter Books, Series, Classic and New Fiction, Nonfiction, Audiobooks, Magazines and Videotapes for our Elementary school friends.
+- Juvenile Holdings: Chapter Books, Series, Classic and New Fiction, Graphic novels, Nonfiction, Audiobooks, Magazines and DVD’s for our Elementary school friends.

-- Young Adult Holdings: Fiction in a variety of genres, Nonfiction, Audiobooks and Playaways, E-books and downloadable media, Magazines, and Videotapes for our Secondary school patrons.
+- Young Adult Holdings: Fiction in a variety of genres, Graphic novels, Nonfiction, Audiobooks and Playaways, E-books and downloadable media, Magazines, and DVD’s for our Secondary school patrons.

-- Adult Holdings: Fiction, Nonfiction, Large Print Books, Audiobooks and Playaways, E-books and downloadable media, musical CDs, videos/DVDs and Periodicals for the rest of us.
+- Adult Holdings: Fiction, Nonfiction, Large Print Books, Audiobooks and Playaways, E-books and downloadable media, musical CDs, DVDs, Cake Pans, and Periodicals for the rest of us.

 And if we still don’t have what you’re looking for, items from other UHLS libraries can be requested through the staff at Stephentown Memorial Library or from your computer at home or work.
 We are happy to walk you through the process!

-We loan books, large-print books, videos, DVDs, books-on-tape, books-on-CD, Playaways, E-books and downloadable media, musical CD’s, periodicals, and Museum Passes.
+We loan books, large-print books, DVDs, books-on-CD, Playaways, E-books and downloadable media, musical CD’s, periodicals, Cake Pans, and Museum Passes.

 Books, Audio books, and musical CD’s are lent for 4 weeks.